manojshivali/Generative-AI-With-Langchain-and-Huggingface/README.md

 If we put "1+1" in Code cell and try to run then it will show: requires the ipykernel package.
 So we put below command in VSCode terminal:
 (/Users/manoj/MJ_Soft/Generative_AI/VSCode/venv) manoj@MANOJs-MacBook-Air VSCode % pip install ipykernel
+Now Code cell with "1+1" will work
+ipykernel package provides kernel to this specific Jupyter notebook which will be responsible in executing the python code